lsst-dm/dmtn-010/index.rst

  * Significant time investment.
  * Enhancements on top of FITS are Yet Another WCS "Standard."
- * FITS-WCS has inherent limitations in namespace, extensibility, flexibility.
+ * FITS WCS has inherent limitations in namespace, extensibility, flexibility.
  * WCS and distortion models are complex objects: usable interface is challenging to develop.
  * Lessons learned by previous groups would be hard to capture.